VinzSpring/Chefkoch-API/README.md

+# This is a direct fork, I only updated the script to be able to parse the new site format.

 # Chefkoch-API
 A small API for pulling recipe data from [Chefkoch](www.chefkoch.de) This project was made for machine learning researcers who'd need to craft a database of different dishes and their